Which Super Tuesday states have "uncommitted" on the ballot? The protest voting option against Biden is spreading.

 But the protest could extend into the general election.
 A Michigan exit poll by the Council on American-Islamic Relations and its Michigan chapter (CAIR-Michigan) found that 40% of Muslim Americans who voted in the primary say they'd vote for a third-party candidate in the general election.

 "This is another reminder again, his legacy should not be as 'genocide Joe.'
-I don't think anyone wants to leave their presidency with that legacy," Nizami said.
+I don't think anyone wants to leave their presidency with that legacy," Mohammed said.

 "The president can change the course of this by changing his policy… there are people who would rally around him in November," she added.